rest-go/rest-site/docs/intro.md

   - `net/http` for the API server
   - `database/sql` for the generic SQL interface
   - `encoding/json` for json operations
-  - a large ecosystem in database and cloud
+  - a large ecosystem in database and cloud-native

 ## Comparison with other tools